 Our wonderful tutors have contributed their fondest memories and experiences from throughout their years at the Children’s Dyslexia Center, and allowed us to post them on our website for visitors to enjoy!

-I was given a thank you note from a parent explaining the change in her child after his time at the center.
+I have been blessed with wonderful students while tutoring, and have had fun working with them.
+My most memorable tutoring moment was when I was given a thank you note from a parent explaining the change in her child after his time at the center.
 It brings tears to my eyes every time I read it, knowing what a difference we make.

 One of the most rewarding aspects of being a tutor is seeing how what we are providing is building confidence and positive self-worth into our students, who often struggle not only with reading but also with feelings of shame, inadequacy, and failure.
 I will never forget when one of my first students, after persevering through almost two years of tutoring, finally was able to say “wait, I CAN get this”–and not just once, but twice during that day’s lesson.
 I knew we’d reached an important turning point, and actually teared up right there.
 Sure enough, this student started soaring after coming to this realization–and I will always be grateful for being part of making a difference in this student’s life.